Is a drunk bartender sued for Drinking On The Job something you’ve seen before?

 Please comment below RE:

-Drunk Bartender Sued For Drinking On The Job
+Drunk Bartender Sued For Drinking On The Job and being drunk at work

 1) First of all, how much revenue money do you think the bar will lose because it’s closed for 21 days?